shanegibney/RubyonRailsCourseNotes/README.md

 ### 12. <a name="IntrotoRailsServerLocalhost">Intro to Rails Server  Localhost</a>
 2min

-To ceate a new rails app called rails-app
+To ceate a new rails app called testproject

 ```
-$ rails new rails-app
+$ rails new testproject
-$ cd rails-app
+$ cd testproject
 ```

 To run server